Victor Carey: Post-war

 Theobald Mathew, the Director of Public Prosecutions, and MI5’s Joseph Richmond Stopford agreed in July 1945 that the idea of awarding decorations to the Channel Island bailiffs was “rashly conceived.”
 When Carey’s name was submitted for honours to Prime Minister Clement Attlee in October 1945, Attlee asked Home Secretary Chuter Ede to explain the discrepancies between the negative Mathew and Stopford report and Ede's positive view.
-Ede explained that his investigations concluded that Mathews found the Channel Island authorities had “behaved well, animated by the sole desire to act as a buffer” — which contradicts Mathew’s actual comments — and that the newly appointed Channel Island Lieutenant Governors confirmed that both bailiffs deserved commendation.
+Ede explained that his investigations concluded that Mathews found the Channel Island authorities had “behaved well, animated by the sole desire to act as a buffer”, which contradicts Mathew’s actual comments, and that the newly-appointed Channel Island Lieutenant Governors confirmed that both bailiffs deserved commendation.
 Neither Jersey's Lieutenant Governor Arthur Edward Grasett nor Guernsey's Lieutenant Governor Philip Neame were present in the Channel Islands during the occupation.

+Carey's grandson later remarked that once the war was over, "the government didn't know whether to hang my grandfather for treason or knight him."
 The bailiffs of both Jersey and Guernsey were cleared of every accusation of being "Quislings" and collaborators.
 Both were given knighthoods for patriotic service in 1945.
 A list of other people were also honoured with knighthoods, CBE, OBE or BEM.

-Victor Gosselin Carey was given a Knighthood in December 1945.
+Victor Gosselin Carey was given a knighthood in December 1945.

 In 1946 Sir Victor Carey, now aged 75, retired as Bailiff and Ambrose Sherwill was appointed in his stead.
 Sir Victor died on 28 June 1957, aged 85.